Love Will Tear Us Apart

 Released in April 1980, it emerged during a rocky time for the band.
 Curtis, who suffered from epilepsy, was experiencing deteriorating health which forced numerous cancellations of European tour dates HL and threatened to destroy the band.
 RS500

 Right before the group was headed to America for a tour, Curtis hung himself.
 Amidst stories of the singer’s failed relationships with his wife and a lover, the song’s already fragile and desperate tone took on even greater poignancy.
-AL A re-release of “Love Will Tear Us Apart” in a “tombstone-style sleeve” AL shamelessly capitalized on the press devoted to the dead rock star.
+LW A re-release of “Love Will Tear Us Apart” in a “tombstone-style sleeve” LW shamelessly capitalized on the press devoted to the dead rock star.
 Now the song reached #13 on the UK charts.

 The remaining members retired the name Joy Division and continued as New Order.
 However, “Love” would not go away.
 It recharted twice in the UK – in 1983 and in 1995 – both times reaching #19.

 Resources and Related Links: